- Asia Pacific Rentals & Services

 - Enhanced shear performance with Genesis GSS775 shears for precise and efficient cutting

-- Reduction in equipment downtime
+- Reduction in equipment downtime.

 Conclusion

-Centurion Group and Centurion APAC’s expertise in cutting and recovery solutions has played a key supporting role in the success of this large-scale decommissioning project.
+Centurion's expertise in cutting and recovery solutions has played a key supporting role in the success of this large-scale decommissioning project.
 By employing a collaborative approach, innovative methodologies, and adaptive execution strategies, we are contributing to an efficient, cost effective and safe pipeline removal process.

 With the demand for pipeline decommissioning surging worldwide and set to grow even further, these insights will be invaluable in helping clients optimise future projects.